 2. The Yungas theory implies that African slaves worked in the Yungas region of La Paz, in the vineyards – hence the barrel-type costume of male dancers.
-This is the most unlikely theory, since the Yungas region never had a wine production; however, Afro-Bolivians did work in other wine producing regions such as Chuquisaca.
+This is the most unlikely theory since the Yungas region never had a wine production; however, Afro-Bolivians did work in other wine-producing regions such as Chuquisaca.

 3. The origin of the Morenada stems from Lake Titicaca, based on 200/300-year-old cave paintings found there, depicting these dances.

-3. La Diablada – the Dance of Devils
+Traditional Dance #3 – La Diablada – the Dance of Devils

 The origins of the Diablada are highly disputed among Andes nations since this traditional dance is also performed in Chilean, Peruvian and Ecuadorian celebrations.
 It is therefore understandable that regional varieties have evolved.

-Whether the Dance of the Diablada in Bolivia originated with the Aymaras or the Urus, it is fantastic example of prehispanic traditions mixed with Spanish culture.
+Whether the Dance of the Diablada in Bolivia originated with the Aymaras or the Urus, it is a fantastic example of prehispanic traditions mixed with Spanish culture.
 The Spanish used the dance to evangelize the natives.

-Other Traditional Dances in Bolivia
+Traditional Dance #4 – Other Traditional Dances in Bolivia

 The above mentioned three dances are only a few of the many folkloric dances performed during Entradas (processions) in Bolivia’s religious celebrations.
-Other well-known dances are:
+Among these is the three-day Urkupiña Festival.